sjbylo/container-workshop/00-workshop-setup/README.md

 B) For the adventurous - install Docker on your laptop
 - A laptop which can run Docker
-    - [Docker for Windows](https://docs.docker.com/docker-for-windows/) or Docker for Mac (or on Linux!) installed and working on the laptop
+    - [Docker for Windows](https://docs.docker.com/docker-for-windows/) or [Docker for Mac ](https://docs.docker.com/docker-for-mac/install/) or on Linux, installed and working on the laptop
 - You must complete the following commands successfully before coming to the workshop:

 ```